vichargrave/getsomerest/README.md

 # getsomerest

-Example source code for the article [_RESTful Java Web Services with NetBeans, Jersey and Tomcat_](http://vichargrave.com/restful-web-service-development-with-netbeans-and-tomcat-tutorial/).
+Example code from my Jersey web service blogs.
 This branch supports NetBeans 7.4 and Jersey 1.x.
 To use NetBeans 8 and Jersey 2.5, you must check out the master branch.

 ```